 Supporting workers more (whether in Peru, Mexico, Kenya, or Nashville, USA), they provide access to training, healthcare, and safe and supportive working environments.

-Nisolo reduces and offsets 100% of their carbon emissions and is officially a Carbon Neutral company.
+Nisolo reduces and offsets 100% of their carbon emissions, making them a Carbon Neutral company.

-They also have a Shoe Reclamation Program that allows customers to return their old Nisolo shoes so some components can be either upcycled, recycled, or donated.
+They also have a Shoe Reclamation Program that allows customers to return their old Nisolo shoes, so some components can be either upcycled, recycled, or donated through Soles4Souls.

 Community & charitable giving: